bruhrator420/bruhrator420/README.md

 # Hello there

 ### Hello my name is Fernando.
-I am a Game Developer/Director in an indie team called Sharpman Games and an Organization Manager in 3Pixel Studios.
+I am a Game Developer/Director in an indie team called Sharpman Games and an Organization Manager at 3Pixel Studios.

 ## What I do:
 - 🔭 I’m currently working on Games